-For eons birds have gotten by with nothing more than their feathers beak and feet.
+For eons, birds have gotten by with nothing more than their feathers beaks and feet.

 If you want to believe that birds do nothing more than simply repeat random phrases, take a look at this video of Disco a budgie (recently deceased) that truly conceptualized himself.

 Here’s a footnote to the prior answer entitled “Do pet birds show affection like dogs or cats do”.